iliabv/emacs-bpr/README.md

 (require 'bpr)

 ;; Set global config for bpr.
-;; Variables below would be applied to all processes.
+;; Variables below are applied to all processes.
 (setq bpr-colorize-output t)
 (setq bpr-close-after-success t)